 A suitable vehicle needs to be used to transport the coffin to the crematorium or place of burial.
 Traditionally a black hearse is used for this, however it isn’t necessarily the only choice.
 You can use a van (referred to as a private ambulance), modified estate car (known as a hearsette) or there’s a variety of alternative hearse options available to hire, from a VW Camper Van to a motorcycle with a specially adapted sidecar hearse.

 You may wish to book additional limousine transport for immediate family, but if you want to avoid any unnecessary expense then simply use your own car or a private hire service.
 Traditional funerals may involve a hearse procession departing from the family home, however you don’t have to include this and it’s becoming more common for the coffin to be transported directly to the crematorium or burial place, with family and mourners making their own way there.

-At White Rose we include hearse transport with our funeral packages.
-There are alternative transport options which you can see on our optional extras page.
+At White Rose we include hearse transport with our funeral packages, but can provide alternative funeral transport options.

 A coffin can be surprisingly heavy and you will normally require between 4 and 6 people to carry the coffin.
-You can choose if you would like to have the coffin pre-placed in the chapel before the mourners enter – or it can be brought in after everyone has entered.
+You can choose if you would like to have the coffin pre-placed in the chapel before the mourners enter – or it can be brought in after everyone has entered the chapel or church.

 The funeral director will normally provide pallbearers, however if you have family members or friends willing to help that it is a nice way for them to get involved.
 Pallbearers should ideally be of a similar height and physically able to bear the weight.